 Rationale: Side effects of analgesics may be controlled by reducing the dose, increasing time intervals between doses, infusing a small continuous dose of naloxone, or administering adjuvant analgesics.

 Reportable conditions: Excessive somnolence, respiratory depression, pruritus, nausea, vomiting

-Rationale: The potential for withdrawal exists after 5 days of regular opioid or benzodiazepine administration.
+Rationale: The potential for withdrawal exists for up to 5 days after regular opioid or benzodiazepine administration.